 They held Art in federal prison for six months before giving him a hearing.
 He was charged with a misdemeanor and ‘time served.’
 It was months later that he was found dead in his home.

 While Art was in prison, he sent me a poem.
 I wish I still had it.
-He would stand at the window of his cell looking out at the field of yellow flowers…and watch as they were being mowed.
+It was about him standing at the window of his cell every day, looking out at the green field outside.
+One day, after a rain, yellow flowers appeared.
+Soon, a man on a mower appeared and Art watched as the flowers were mowed down.

 I took these photos of the draft climate report.
 My favorite photo is the one above.
 I first made the graph on the left in November 1997 when I finished the coding that was started by Art.
 My name then was Catherine S. Godfrey.